-For some time, Lethbridge has experienced a shortage of family physicians, leaving many residents unattached to a physician to provide them with primary care.
-We recognize this need and the pressure it puts on our emergency department at the Chinook Regional Hospital as residents seek the care they need.
+Lethbridge is experiencing a shortage of family physicians, nurses and paramedics leaving many residents unattached to a physician and limiting their access to primary care.
+We recognize this need and the pressure it puts on other healthcare resources as residents seek the care they need.
 At the City of Lethbridge, we are supporting the work being done by AHS South Zone and their allied partners, such as the Chinook Primary Care Network.
-Alberta Health holds the responsibility of recruiting physicians, but we know that we play an important role in promoting Lethbridge as a great place for physicians and their families to live, work and play.

 Chinook Regional Hospital